MikeXL/HDPonWindows/README.md

     SET HADOOP_CONF_DIR=%HADOOP_HOME%\etc\hadoop
     SET YARN_CONF_DIR=%HADOOP_CONF_DIR%
     SET PATH=%PATH%;%HADOOP_HOME%\bin;%HIVE_HOME%\bin;%SPARK_HOME%\bin;%HCAT_HOME\bin
+    REM
-    REM In below I have prefix the full path so you would know where the file is, REM but no need when typing as above PATH setting
+    REM In below I have prefix the full path so you would know where the file is, REM but no need when typing as above PATH setting REM ensure Python in PATH and JAVA_HOME is set too

     #
     # or if you may, run below PowerShell snippet to set user environment once for all